scheme-requests-for-implementation/srfi-123/srfi-123.md

 Status
 ------

-This SRFI is currently in <em>draft</em> status.
-Here is [an explanation](http://srfi.schemers.org/srfi-process.html) of each status that a SRFI can hold.
+This SRFI is currently in *final* status.
+Here is
+[an explanation](http://srfi.schemers.org/srfi-process.html) of each status that a SRFI can hold.

 To provide input on this SRFI, please send email to <code><a href="mailto:srfi minus 123 at srfi dot schemers dot org">srfi-123@<span class="antispam">nospam</span>srfi.schemers.org</a></code>.
 To